bentoml/OpenLLM/README.md

 OpenLLM models can be integrated as a [Runner](https://docs.bentoml.org/en/latest/concepts/runner.html) in your BentoML service.
-These runners has a `generate` method that takes a string as a prompt and returns a corresponding output string.
+These runners have a `generate` method that takes a string as a prompt and returns a corresponding output string.
 This will allow you to plug and play any OpenLLM models with your existing ML workflow.